-A simple solution that many campers swear by is to put your sleeping pad inside your bag.
+- Put your sleeping pad inside your bag.
 The pad also has the effect of filing up empty space in the bag, so you trap more heat.
-Whether this is warmer is debatable…
+Though whether this is warmer is debatable…

 4. Put an Emergency Blanket Under Your Sleeping Pad

 I haven’t tried this trick myself, but a lot of people in my online backpacking group swear by it.
 Emergency blankets don’t have much of an R-value but they do work by reflecting heat back at you so less heat is lost.

 5. Use a Sleeping Bag Liner

 If you are cold while camping, then you probably need a sleeping bag which is better rated for the cold.
 A new sleeping bag can be expensive though.
 If you don’t feel like buying a new sleeping bag, consider a sleeping bag liner instead.
 A good sleeping bag liner can add 10+ degrees of rating to your bag.